-Ranging from casual to elegant, wedge-heeled shoes come in all styles and heights.
+Ranging from casual to elegant, wedges come in all styles and heights.

-While wedges are an extremely fashionable and versatile choice in women's footwear, they won't look great on everyone, or with every outfit.
-And like any shoe style, they have their pros and cons.
+While wedge heels are extremely fashionable and versatile, they won't look great on everyone, or with every outfit.
+Like any shoe style, they have their pros and cons.

 What Exactly is a Wedge Heel?

 As you've probably guessed, it has a wedge shape, but not all wedges are high heels.
-Wedge heels range from nearly flat to extremely high.
+They range from nearly flat to extremely high.
 It's the shape and the length of the heel that classify it as a wedge.

 - These shoes add height, but many find them easier to walk in than stilettos.